mobilepadawan/APIRest/README.md

 ![Content Responsive](https://github.com/mobilepadawan/coderflix/blob/master/AJAX%20-%20Trailerflix/images/screenshots/horizontal_navigation.png)

-## ATTENTION - CREDITS AND COPYRIGHT
+## Credits and Copyrights
-All the information shared in this project is Copyrighted by its own authors and owners.
+All the information that I'm using in this project is Copyrighted by its own authors and owners.
 I just took this images and/or information for academic teaching purposes.
 I don't want to make money with this and I don't want to pirate anything.

+I always promote listen to the music and watching movies and series using the legal platforms.